Memoria (2021 film): Box office

 The film was initially released in one movie theatre in the United States and Canada.
 It made $6,797 in its opening weekend and $18,122 in its second.

 Critical response

 Memoria received critical acclaim.
 As of July 2022 on review aggregator website Rotten Tomatoes it has a 90% score from 135 reviews, with an average rating of 8.1/10.
 The consensus states: "Memoria finds writer-director Apichatpong Weerasethakul branching out into English-language filmmaking without forsaking any of his own lyrical cinematic vocabulary". in January 2022 Metacritic reported a score of 91, based on 34 reviews, indicating "universal acclaim".
 Film critic Jonathan Rosenbaum placed the film on his "Best Films of 2022" list.
+In June 2025, IndieWire ranked the film at number 11 on its list of "The 100 Best Movies of the 2020s (So Far)."